divyag265/neu-csye6225-4/README.md

 2. Navigate into the cloned repository directory:

 		$ cd
-3. The project uses [Maven](http://maven.apache.org/) to build:
+3.
+        This contains mean stack application.

-		$ mvn clean install
+		$ mvn npm install
-4. Use Catalina homebase for all buiding purposes.
+4. This will install the dependencies.
 5. Gradle TestNG must be turned on for running the unit tests as well as integration tests.
 6. Copy the application’s directory from its location into $CATALINA_HOME\webapps directory.
 7. Restart the server, the application is deployed with the context path is name of the directory you copied

 ###Instructions to run unit and/or integration tests:
-1. All tests are written in Employeeirectorytests.java
+1. All tests are written in test directory
-2. Run the application using gradle.
+2. Run the application using nvm.
-3. Use testNG to run the tests locally.
+3. Run npm test to run the tests locally.

 ###Link to TravisCI setup.
 https://travis-ci.com/divyag265/neu-csye6225-4/jobs/63410749/config